joelzamboni/joelzamboni.com/content/posts/the-new-social-contract.md

     - ai
 ---

+> **TLDR:**
-**TLDR**: Conservatives believe in jungle law (survival of the fittest), while socialists risk creating dependency.
-We need a third way: guarantee human dignity while demanding everyone contribute more than they receive.
-Five pillars—healthcare, food, shelter, education, and the obligation to give back more than you take—create a society that's both more humane and more resilient than either extreme offers.
+> - Conservatives believe in jungle law (survival of the fittest), while socialists risk creating dependency
+> - We need a third way: guarantee human dignity while demanding everyone contribute more than they receive
+> - Five pillars—healthcare, food, shelter, education, and the obligation to give back more than you take—create a society that's both more humane and more resilient than either extreme offers

 ## The Dead End of Left vs. Right